How to: Prepare video for YouTube with FFmpeg

 When preparing media for Youtube, it's best to stick with their recommended settings.
 This command below resizes, adjusts frame rate (optional), and encodes your video to a new MP4 with specific settings for quality and compatibility.

-14 days ago • 2 min read
+6 months ago • 2 min read

 By Tom O'Brien